 We receive this money quarterly.
-In the proposed budget, remaining conservative, we are budgeting \$119,000 in this line, which is unchanged from the current year.
-This position is taken using our projection for the end of FY19 as the budgeted amount for FY20.
-The North Carolina League of Municipalities (NCLM) is predicting a statewide 1.5% increase in this revenue.
+In the proposed budget, remaining conservative, we are budgeting \$114,261 in this line, which is unchanged from the current year.
+This position is taken using our projection for the end of FY20 as the budgeted amount for FY21.